-You are eligible for vision plan coverage if you are paid by MIT (unless Postdoctoral Fellow), are appointed to work at MIT for at least three months (a postdoctoral fellow must have a fellowship appointment of at least nine months), and work at least 50% of the normal full-time work schedule.
+You are eligible for vision plan coverage if you are paid by MIT (unless Postdoctoral Fellow), are appointed to work at MIT for at least three months, and work at least 50% of the normal full-time work schedule.
 Learn more about eligibility.

 - Confirm your eligibility.